emorgan00/EasyDatapacks/README.md

 ```
 ## Calling Functions

 Guess what, functions aren’t functions anymore.
 They are commands.
 The /function command is no longer used.
 With def, you are creating a brand new command which you can use just like vanilla commands.
-The only difference is that your new command only has entities as parameters.
+The only difference is that your new command only has entities (and integers) as parameters.
 Here’s an example:
 ```
 def greet player:
     tellraw player#p “Hello!”